vahid110/sqlxport/demo/spark_delta/README.md

-# 🧪 sql2data + Spark + Delta Lake Demo
+# 🧪 sqlxport + Spark + Delta Lake Demo

-This demo shows how to extract data from PostgreSQL using [`sql2data`](https://github.com/vahid110/sql2data), convert it to [Delta Lake](https://delta.io) and CSV format using Apache Spark, and query the results — all locally using only open source tools.
+This demo shows how to extract data from PostgreSQL using [`sqlxport`](https://github.com/vahid110/sqlxport), convert it to [Delta Lake](https://delta.io) and CSV format using Apache Spark, and query the results — all locally using only open source tools.

 ---

 ## 🚀 Overview

-- Extract data from PostgreSQL to Parquet using `sql2data`
+- Extract data from PostgreSQL to Parquet using `sqlxport`
 - Convert Parquet to **partitioned Delta Lake** using Apache Spark
 - Export same data as CSV (with header)
 - Query Delta and CSV outputs via Spark SQL